 The Underlying Index is provided by Fuzzy Logix, Inc. (doing business as "FastINDX") ("Index Provider").
+The Fund may engage in securities lending.

 As with all ETFs, a shareholder of the Fund is subject to the risk that his or her investment could lose money.
 The Fund may not achieve its investment objective and an investment in the Fund is not by itself a complete or balanced investment program.
 An investment in the Fund is not a deposit with a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 An investment in the Fund involves the risk of total loss.
 In addition to these risks, the Fund is subject to a number of additional principal risks that may affect the value of its shares, including: